D. Glass Associates, Inc.

 Nanoframes, Inc., Boston, Mass.
 (April 2001 to June 2004).
 Carried out negotiations with founding academic institution, assist in management of patent portfolio.

 PureTech Ventures, LLC, Boston, Mass.
-(May 2001 to present).
+(May 2001 to December 2004).
 Advise and assist on matters relating to intellectual property licensed by portfolio companies from academic institutions.

 Keel Pharmaceuticals, Inc., Cambridge, Mass.
-(June 2002 to present).
+(June 2002 to September 2008).
 Assist in negotiations with academic licensing partner, strategic management of patent portfolio.

 ENS Biopolymers, LLC, Cambridge, Mass.
 (January 2003 to April 2007).
 Carry out negotiations with founding university, assist in discussions with potential corporate partners.